 First of all, it’s important to simplify the ordering process.
 No-one wants to spend several minutes filling in lots of forms on various web pages!
 The process needs to be quick and convenient for your customers.

 Next, you should offer an array of payment options.
 You might think that you only need PayPal.
 But, what if some of your customers don’t wish to use the payment platform?
 They might prefer to pay with a debit or credit card.
 Fortunately, it’s easy to set up such payment options.
 Stripe, for example, offers a quick and easy way to take card payments online.

 Last, but not least, you must ensure the whole process is secure.
-That means installing an SSL certificate on your website to guarantee privacy and security.
+That means installing anon your website to guarantee privacy and security.
 The last thing you want is for hackers to steal order details and spam or scam your customers!

 Founder Dinis Guarda

 IntelligentHQ Your New Business Network.

 IntelligentHQ is a Business network and an expert source for finance, capital markets and intelligence for thousands of global business professionals, startups, and companies.

 We exist at the point of intersection between technology, social media, finance and innovation.

 IntelligentHQ leverages innovation and scale of social digital technology, analytics, news and distribution to create an unparalleled, full digital medium and social business network spectrum.